 WHO ARE WE?

-an independent group of volunteers using machine learning and natural language processing to research and counter-act Russian government’s propaganda.
+We are an independent team of volunteers leveraging machine learning and natural language processing to analyze and combat Russian government propaganda.

 “But if thought corrupts language, language can also corrupt thought.”